dustsignal/adsb-radarscope/README.md

 - [x] Add heading and sqawk code to aircraft info in the scope
 - [x] Add airport markers and information to the scope view
 - [ ] Add weather radar to the scope view
 - [ ] Add FAA incongraphic symbols to aircraft.
-Sourced from FAA icongraphc documentation documents.
+Sourced from FAA icongraphc documentation documents
+- [ ] Aircraft icon choices: FAA standard, triangle, dot, dot box

 ![symbols](assets/ac-symbol.jpg)